Christianity in Israel: Higher education

+According to a 2016 study by the Pew Research Center, 33% of Jews (based on a sample of 3,020) have a college degree (ranging from 13% for Haredi to 45% for Hiloni), compared to 18% for Christians (based on a sample of 375).

+The percentage of Arab Christian women who attend institutions of higher education is also higher than that of other groups.
 The rate of students studying in the field of medicine was higher among Christian Arab students than that of all other sectors.
 In 2013, Arab Christian students were also the vanguard in terms of eligibility for higher education, as the Christian Arab students had the highest rates of receiving Psychometric Entrance Test scores which make them eligible for acceptance into universities, data from the Israel Central Bureau of Statistics show that 61% of Arab Christians were eligible for university studies, compared to 50% of Jewish, 45% of Druze, and 35% of Muslim students.

 Socio-economic

 In terms of their socio-economic situation, Arab Christians are more similar to the Jewish population than to the Muslim Arab population.
 They have the lowest incidence of poverty and the lowest percentage of unemployment which is 4.9% compared to 6.5% among Jewish men and women.
 They have also the highest median household income among Arab citizens of Israel and second highest median household income among the Israeli ethno-religious groups.
 Arab Christians also have a high presentation in science and in the white collar professions.
 In Israel, Arab Christians are portrayed as a hard-working and upper-middle-class educated ethno-religious minority.
 According to study the majority of Christians in Israel (68.2 per cent) are employed in the service sector, i.e. banks, insurance companies, schools, tourism, hospitals etc.